 Exception: Students pursuing any degree in the Glenn Korff School of Music who fail to take at least one course that will fulfill their degree requirements during a 12-month period must apply for re-admission.
 They are then required to move to the new catalog and fulfill the requirements in effect at the time of readmission.

-Graduates of theatre–performance will be able to:
+Graduates of theatre–design and technical production will be able to:

 |Theatre Core Requirements|

 |THEA 112G||Introduction to Theatre||3|

 |THEA 120||Principles of Design for Theatre and Film||3|